 An enlarged prostate is the cause of OAB in most men, but there are numerous other factors that can lead to symptoms.
 An infection in the bladder, bladder stones, or bladder cancer can all cause OAB.
 Neurological conditions, such as a stroke or Parkinson’s disease, can also lead to OAB because of nerve damage that results in sending incorrect signals to the bladder.

 It’s also possible for temporary factors to cause symptoms of OAB.
 If you drink a lot of fluids, especially those that are caffeinated or contain alcohol, if you take medications that increase urine output, or if you are constipated, you might experience an increased need to urinate.

 If you are experiencing symptoms of OAB, your doctor will want to give you a thorough physical exam.
 You will also likely need to have your urine tested to look for signs of infection or stones.
 Your doctor may also give you any of several available tests that evaluate the functioning of your bladder.

 These include measuring how much urine is left in your bladder after going to the bathroom, measuring the rate of flow when you urinate, and measuring the pressure in and around your bladder.
 Based on test results, your doctor can give you a considered diagnosis and discuss your treatment options.

-A battery powers the device, which delivers electrical impulses to the nerves running to your bladder.
-Like a pacemaker in the heart, the impulses control the contractions of the bladder.
+For this treatment, your doctor will implant a small device under your skin near your tailbone.
+It will deliver electrical impulses to nerves running to your bladder.
+Like a pacemaker in your heart, these impulses will help control your bladder contractions.
 This treatment is reversible, and the device can be easily removed.

-If the symptoms of your OAB are severe, and other treatments are not effective, your doctor may suggest surgery.
-If your OAB is caused by an enlarged prostate, a surgeon can remove part of the gland, or ablate it with a laser.
-This type of surgery also has a high success rate.
+If the symptoms of your OAB are severe and can’t be controlled through other treatments, your doctor might suggest surgery.
+If your OAB is caused by an enlarged prostate, a surgeon can remove part of the gland.
+Your doctor can help you understand the potential benefits and risks of this treatment option.